 Section 7: Compiling Everything: A Guide to Professional Achievement

-- Craftsman Mindset: Pay attention to what you have to give the world rather than what it has to offer you.
+- Craftsman Mindset: Always think about what you bring to the world, not what the world brings to you.

-Newport’s thesis in So Good They Can’t Ignore You is based on these ideas.
+Newport in So Good They Can’t Ignore You.an’t Ignore You is based on these ideas.
 Even if they don’t have a distinct interest at first, Newport thinks that everyone can have a successful and meaningful career by following this road map.

 The Value of Mastery of Skills Over Passion